michbx/p2pFiat/README.md

 Can RGB and Taro contracts be made to be compatible?

+# Decentralised oracle

+Oracles are the remaining trust element.
+Bitcoin is secured and considered trustless on the basis that 51% of miners can be trusted.
+Trustless is trustverymany.
+THe values transacted are large.
+Users looking for fiat stability, will probably peg for a small value, so most probably the number of counterparties can be smaller.
+So instead of trustverymany, one may be ok with trustmany.

+For simplicity, we will use here the example of 3 oracles - the oracle outcome can then be structured as a 2 of 3 key.
+Scaling to larger numbers of oracles is likely relatively trivial.

+Multiple approaches can be used - one possible approach may be that people who exchange satoshis for fiat stability (typically in the background of the app) - also serve themselves as oracle.

+As inputs for the various oracles a stream of agreed exchanges / unwindings of swaps can be sent of the p2p signaling layers - effectively transmitting to the network the exchange rates approved by users.

 # Local order book building and swap rollover logic

 - Can be custom built for each wallet